How to block the Windows 11 update from being installed on your PC

 Microsoft finally pulled back the curtain on Windows 11 last month.
 The company once said that Windows 10 would be the last ever version of the desktop operating system, but plans changed.
 Windows 11 will roll out to the general public later this year.
 As long as you’ve got a compatible device, you’ll be able to upgrade and take advantage of all the new features.
 But what if you’d prefer to stay on Windows 10 for the time being?
 Thankfully, if you want to block Windows 11, you can do so with relative ease.
-Read on to find out how.Today's Top Deal Amazon makes its own 24-hour COVID-19 test, and you can get one starting now Price:$39.99 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Read on to find out how.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Microsoft already made it clear that the Windows 11 update won’t be forced upon Windows 10 users at launch.
 If you want to upgrade, you will have to do so manually by heading to Settings > Update & Security > Windows Update.
 Simply avoid that menu once Windows 11 launches and you should not have to worry about the update trying to install itself any time soon.